charurathour/flask-chatbot/README.md

 # Flask Chatbot

 This project is a simple chatbot interface built using Flask.
 It allows users to interact with a chatbot through a web interface.
+This project is completely made with help of AI to demonstrate how generative AI can expedite a development process.

 ## Project Structure